cacao-org/DM_BMC/README.md

 	./runBMCcacao -K      # initialize board for 2k DM ./runBMCcacao -D 0    # set driver spin delay count to 0 ./runBMCcacao -L      # real time control loop

+Or all in one:
+    ./runBMCcacao -A      (equiv -K, -D 0, -L)

 If sudo permission required, make sure sudo inherits LD_LIBRARY_PATH to find libimagestreamio: